MRAlirad/foundry-fund-me/README.md

 ```

 Make sure to make `i_owner` private.

-Cool!

-Let's discuss more about structuring our tests.

 The arrange-act-assert (AAA) methodology is one of the simplest and most universally accepted ways to write tests.
 As the name suggests, it comprises three parts: